NecdetG/GiftCardAutoHit/README.txt

 update: added a faq part at the bottom of the page, you can remove it if you want or modify it.

 updated -- 11/2/2021

+changed button when hovered on turns dark and scrollbar as well and a few extra changes updated -- 11/5/2021